-If you are traveling outside of your state of residence but within the United States, the BlueCard Program provides access to Contracted Providers in other states.
-If you are traveling outside of the country, Blue Cross Blue Shield Global® Core provides access to Providers abroad.
+If you are traveling within Texas, BCBSTX provides access to Providers throughout the state.
+If you are traveling outside of Texas, but within the United States, the BlueCard Program provides access to Contracted Providers in other states.
+If you are traveling outside of the country, Blue Cross Blue Shield Global[®] Core provides access to Providers abroad.